dsalsman-rdi/twitch-ripper/README.md

 3.)
 Install VLC media player: http://www.videolan.org/vlc/download-windows.html

 4.)
-Download and extract twitch-ripper.zip (click Download Zip in the top-right corner if you're reading this from the project page)
+Download and extract twitch-ripper.zip (click `Download ZIP` in the top-right corner if you're reading this from the project page)

 5.)
 Using command prompt, navigate to extracted files.
 If you don't know what this means: use Windows Explorer to navigate to the folder containing twitch-ripper.bat, delete everything in the URL bar (C:\bla\bla\twitch-ripper), type `cmd`, hit enter.